-Sarah Killingsworth and Erin Dominguez represent clients in litigation and mediation.
+Sarah Killingsworth, Erin Dominguez and Catherine Kendrick represent clients in litigation and mediation.
 Sarah Killingsworth also serves as a mediator in cases where both spouses consent to mediation as a forum for resolving their dissolution and she is trained in collaborative law.
 After representing clients in family law matters for approximately 40 years, Madeleine Simborg now concentrates her practice exclusively on private judging and mediation in complex, high-asset cases all over the Bay Area and particularly in Silicon Valley.

 We provide litigation services in all aspects of family law, including property division, child and spousal support, and custody.
 We frequently work with financial, estate planning and tax experts on behalf of our clients.
 Our attorneys are highly-respected litigators with over 65 years of combined legal experience.
 While the attorneys at Simborg • Killingsworth work very hard to obtain favorable outcomes for each client without going to court, there are times when settlement is not possible.
 In such cases, our attorneys are well prepared to excel in the courtroom.